SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 -Who has the most loans?

--What is the MAX/MIN owed to the IDA?
+-What is the MAX/MIN of loans owed to the IDA?

--Abbreviate one of the column names so it's easier to write

--Show us all transactions from India (the country)?
+-Show us all transactions from India (the country)

 -Which was the most recent to pay?